SalomePlatform/adao/doc/en/using.rst

 commands or keywords are already present, none of them can be suppressed.
 Optional keywords can be added by choosing them in a list of suggestions of allowed ones for the main command, for example the "*ASSIMILATION_STUDY*" command.
-As an example, one can add an "*AlgorithmParameters*" keyword, as described in the last part of the section :ref:`section_examples`.
+As an example, one can add parameters in the "*AlgorithmParameters*" keyword, as described in the last part of the section :ref:`section_examples`.

 At the end, when all fields or keywords have been correctly defined, each line of the commands tree must have a green flag.
 This indicates that the whole case